valkey-io/valkey-doc/docs/connect/cli.md

 Special modes of operation
 ===

-So far we saw two main modes of `redis-cli`.
+So far we saw two main modes of `valkey-cli`.

-* Command line execution of Redis commands.
+* Command line execution of Valkey commands.
 * Interactive "REPL" usage.

-The CLI performs other auxiliary tasks related to Redis that are explained in the next sections:
+The CLI performs other auxiliary tasks related to Valkey that are explained in the next sections:

-* Monitoring tool to show continuous stats about a Redis server.
+* Monitoring tool to show continuous stats about a Valkey server.
-* Scanning a Redis database for very large keys.
+* Scanning a Valkey database for very large keys.
 * Key space scanner with pattern matching.
 * Acting as a [Pub/Sub](/topics/pubsub) client to subscribe to channels.
-* Monitoring the commands executed into a Redis instance.
+* Monitoring the commands executed into a Valkey instance.
-* Checking the [latency](/topics/latency) of a Redis server in different ways.
+* Checking the [latency](/topics/latency) of a Valkey server in different ways.
 * Checking the scheduler latency of the local computer.
-* Transferring RDB backups from a remote Redis server locally.
+* Transferring RDB backups from a remote Valkey server locally.
-* Acting as a Redis replica for showing what a replica receives.
+* Acting as a Valkey replica for showing what a replica receives.
 * Simulating [LRU](/topics/lru-cache) workloads for showing stats about keys hits.
 * A client for the Lua debugger.

 ## Continuous stats mode

-Continuous stats mode is probably one of the lesser known yet very useful features of `redis-cli` to monitor Redis instances in real time.
+Continuous stats mode is probably one of the lesser known yet very useful features of `valkey-cli` to monitor Valkey instances in real time.
 To enable this mode, the `--stat` option is used.
 The output is very clear about the behavior of the CLI in this mode:

-    $ redis-cli --stat
+    $ valkey-cli --stat
     ------- data ------ --------------------- load -------------------- - child -
     keys       mem      clients blocked requests            connections
     506        1015.00K 1       0       24 (+0)             7